trivjoy/trivjoy/README.md

-# trivjoy
+# Trivjoy

-Trivjoy discussion + design
+Repo for discussion & design of Trivjoy (https://trivjoy.com).